Meet the Cat: A Quick Introduction to Purr Data

 Audio and MIDI Devices

-The screenshot in fig. 2 shows how the “Audio” and “MIDI” tabs in this dialog look like on the Mac.
+The screenshot in Fig. 2 shows how the "Audio" and "MIDI" tabs in this dialog look like on the Mac.
 For most purposes it should be sufficient to just select the audio and MIDI inputs and outputs that you want to use from the corresponding dropdown lists.
 Pressing the Apply button applies the settings without closing the dialog or saving the options permanently.
 If you want to make your changes permanent, you must use the Ok button instead.
 This also closes the dialog.

 You can redo this procedure at any time if needed.
 Note that it is usually possible to select multiple input and output devices, but this depends on the platform and the selected audio/MIDI back-end or "API".
 Also note that on Linux (using the ALSA API), the MIDI tab will only allow you to set the number of ALSA MIDI input/output ports to be created; you then still have to use a MIDI patchbay program such as qjackctl to connect these ports to the hardware devices as needed.

-Figure 2: Audio and MIDI setup.
+Audio and MIDI setup.

 GUI and Startup Options

-The GUI theme can be selected on the “GUI” tab (see fig. 3, left).
+The GUI theme can be selected on the "GUI" tab (see Fig. 3, left).
 The changes will be applied immediately.
 Purr Data provides various different GUI themes out of the box.
-Note that the GUI themes are in fact just CSS files in Purr Data’s library directory, so if you’re familiar with HTML5 and CSS then you can easily change them or create your own.
-As of Purr Data version 2.16.0, the “snap to grid” option enables the edit mode grid, which helps positioning objects by placing them on grid points, and lets you see at a glance when edit mode is active.
-Another useful option on the GUI tab is “save/load zoom level with patch”.
+Note that the GUI themes are in fact just CSS files in Purr Data's library directory, so if you're familiar with HTML5 and CSS then you can easily change them or create your own.
+As of Purr Data version 2.16.0, the "snap to grid" option enables the edit mode grid, which helps positioning objects by placing them on grid points, and lets you see at a glance when edit mode is active.
+Another useful option on the GUI tab is "save/load zoom level with patch".
 Purr Data can zoom any patch window to 16 different levels, and this option, when enabled, allows you to store the current zoom level when a patch is saved, and then later restore the zoom level when the patch gets reloaded.
-The remaining options on the GUI tab are related to the help browser and the auto-completion facility, we’ll discuss these in Configuring The Help Browser and Auto-Completion below.
+The remaining options on the GUI tab are related to the help browser and the auto-completion facility, we'll discuss these in Configuring The Help Browser and Auto-Completion below.

-Figure 3: GUI and Startup options.
+GUI and Startup options.

 At the bottom of the Startup tab there is a "startup flags" field which lets you specify which additional options the program should be invoked with.
 This is commonly used to add options like -legacy (which enforces bug compatibility with vanilla Pd) as well as the -path and -lib options which provide an alternative way to add search paths and external libraries.
 For instance, to add the pd-faustgen2 extension to the startup libraries, the Startup Flags field may contain something like the following: -lib faustgen2~